kalepail/stellar-quest-bounties/bounties/level-1/create-bounties.md

   * The developer should provide a completed pull request that has been reviewed and accepted by the moderators

 *Submission Procedure* <br>
-  * Submit your PR link as a comment on the specific issue thread for this bounty
+  * Submit a PR editing this file by appending a link to your _accepted_ pull request beneath `Submissions`.

 ## Links